openfisca/openfisca-doc/install/openfisca-france.md

 python setup.py compile_catalog
 ```

-For your information, the Tunisian tax-benefit system is also available:
+For your information, the Tunisian tax and benefit system is also available:
 [OpenFisca-Tunisia](https://github.com/openfisca/openfisca-tunisia).

 ## Tests